hetalang/heta-specifications/syntax.md

     { space: one, id: k1, prop1: some text };
     ```

-1. The **Class** part sets the `class` property.
-Class defines a list of properties which can be set.
+1. **Class** part sets `class` property.
+Particular Class defines a list of properties which can be set.
 This property is denoted by `@` symbol.
 List of possible classes can be found in [Classes](./classes) description.
 Classes names always starts from uppercase symbol.
-When you use Class symbol the parser will replace the first lowercase symbol for the capital one.
+When you use Class symbol `@` the parser will replace the first lowercase symbol for the capital one.

     Example:
     ```heta